tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ![Elastic Beanstalk Networking configuration](images/EBNetworkingConfig.png)

-After configuring the zones where the Load Balancer will exist and the ones that the application will live, click `Save` at the bottom of the page.
+After configuring the zones for both the load balancer and the application, click **Save** at the bottom of the page.

 ### 2.3 Final step and deploy